owncloud-archive/documentation/user_manual/files/access_webgui.rst

 When you place the cursor inside the tags field, and as you type the tag name, a list of the system tags will appear.
-If you type a new tag name, the visible tags list will be filtered, based on the text that you’ve typed.
+If you type a new tag name, the visible tags list will be filtered, based on the text that you've typed.

-If you see a tag in the list which is what you had intended to type, or is a better fit than what you had in mind, click on it, and it will be added to the file or folder’s tag list.
+If you see a tag in the list which is what you had intended to type, or is a better fit than what you had in mind, click on it, and it will be added to the file or folder's tag list.
 This can save you a lot of time and effort.

 Untag a File or Folder
 ~~~~~~~~~~~~~~~~~~~~~~

 If a file or folder is already tagged, the tag names in the popup list will have
-a check mark to the left of the tag’s name.
+a check mark to the left of the tag's name.
 To remove that tag from the file or
-folder, click the tag’s name.
+folder, click the tag's name.
 You will see that the check mark disappears.

 Edit Tags
 ~~~~~~~~~

-To edit a tag, click the pencil icon on the far right-hand side of the tag’s name, in the tags popup list.
-This will display a text box, containing the tag’s name.
-Be sure that you want to change the tag’s name, as it will be updated for all users.
+To edit a tag, click the pencil icon on the far right-hand side of the tag's name, in the tags popup list.
+This will display a text box, containing the tag's name.
+Be sure that you want to change the tag's name, as it will be updated for all users.

 Delete Tags
 ~~~~~~~~~~~

 To delete a tag, as above, click the pencil icon on the far right-hand side of
-the tag’s name, in the tags popup list.
+the tag's name, in the tags popup list.
 Next to the text box containing the
-tag’s name, you will also see a delete icon.
+tag's name, you will also see a delete icon.

 Click this to remove the tag from
-the system tag’s list.
+the system tag's list.
 As with renaming a tag, remember that deleting a tag
 removes it for all users.
 So please be sure that you want to do this.

 Filter By Tag